 The Intrepid Fallen Heroes Fund is proud to support the men and women of all branches of the U.S. military.
-Our commitment is to provide treatment to all service members suffering from Traumatic Brain Injuries and psychological health conditions.
+Our commitment is to provide treatment to all service members suffering from Traumatic Brain Injuries and Post-Traumatic Stress.
 Your support of IFHF makes that commitment possible.
-Find more information on our Intrepid Spirit centers and learn how you can get involved here.
+Find more information on our Intrepid Spirit Centers and learn how you can get involved here.

 Posted on May 16 2016 in Blog